leonseng/dockerdump/README.md

 # dockerdump

-`dockerdump` provides a simple way to capture packets on the interface of a Docker container using `tcpdump`.
+`dockerdump` makes it easy to capture packets on the interface of a Docker container using `tcpdump`.

 ## Usage
 To use this script, simply run the following command: